gambitproject/gambit/doc/pyapi.rst

       Returns the expected payoff to choosing ``strategy`` if all other players play according to the profile.

+   .. py:method:: strategy_values(player)

+      Returns the expected payoffs for a player's set of strategies to choosing ``strategy`` if all other players play according to the profile.

    .. py:method:: liap_value()

       Returns the Lyapunov value (see [McK91]_) of the strategy profile.
 The